 The two walked up to the entrance into the ICU and stopped just outside of Pete's room.
 Dixie could see the anxiety in Mac as he first laid eyes on his officer and his friend, and she placed a gentle hand on his shoulder.
 "Take all the time you need.
 There's a chair beside the bed you can use if you want to stay.
 Oh, and Mac, I have a bag with what's left of his uniform and gear on the chair, if you want to take it."

 "Thank you, Dixie."
 He approached his bed cautiously as he took in the equipment surrounding him.
 Pete was hooked up to a heart monitor, fluids, and a nasal cannula delivering oxygen.

 Another nurse scurried out of the room as Mac placed a hand on Pete's arm.
 "Pete, how are you doing?"

 His eyes fluttered open, "Mac! ...
-I've been better."
+I'm better."
 He paused, then Pete asked, "Is Tommy still ok?"

 "Is Tommy, the boy who lost the dog?"

 "Yes.
 I found ... his dog, Buster ... in the apartment."